 The next step was to remove the PCV breather elbow from the front of the engine.
-A torx wrench is needed for these fittings. (red arrow)
+A Torx wrench is needed for these fittings. (red arrow photograph below).

 I drilled a 1/2-inch hole in the side of the elbow.
 The location is critical.
 It must be the flat side of the elbow facing the left side of the engine.

 Tap the hole to accept a modified 1/2-inch copper pipe fitting.
 Note that the location of this new fitting will prevent one installation bolt from being installed.
-I substituted a regular bolt and installed it in the breather elbow (red arrow) before I screwed and tightened the copper pipe fitting to the modified elbow.
+I substituted a regular bolt and installed it in the breather elbow (red arrow photograph below) before I screwed and tightened the copper pipe fitting to the modified elbow.
 Make sure you use thread sealer at this connection.

 Using a new gasket, the modified breather elbow is then reinstalled onto the engine.
-Note pre-installed bolt (blue arrow).
+Note pre-installed bolt (yellow arrow photographs below).

-Clean the original air/oil separator and re-install in the PCV breather elbow.
+Clean the original air/oil separator and re-install in the engines PCV breather elbow.

 The custom transition pipe is installed to the PCV breather elbow rubber cap.
 The other end will be connected to the inlet side of the custom separator/filter.
-I fabricated a bracket to secure the transition pipe to the engine (blue arrow)
+I fabricated a bracket to secure the transition pipe to the engine (green arrow).

 The 1/2-inch crankcase vent hose is routed through the bottom hole in the front fender compartment.
-I installed a custom bracket on the existing charcoal canister bracket in order to mount the air/oil separator. (red arrow)
+I installed a bracket attachment on the existing charcoal canister bracket in order to mount the air/oil separator. (yellow arrow).

-Instead of using hose for my vacuum source inside the engine compartment, I soldered an elbow on 3/8 copper tubing to connect to my custom filter. (blue arrow)
+Instead of using hose for my vacuum source inside the engine compartment, I soldered an elbow on 3/8 copper tubing to connect to my custom AOS filter. (blue arrow).

-In order to balance the vacuum between engine banks I brazed another fitting at the center of the balance tube. (blue arrow) I transitioned the 3/8-inch copper tubing to hose and connected it to this fitting.
+In order to balance the vacuum between engine banks I brazed another fitting at the center of the balance tube. (yellow arrow photograph below) I transitioned the 3/8-inch copper tubing to hose and connected it to this fitting.
 This would be my vacuum source for this project.

 I could just tie wrap the filter in place, but my modifications should not only work, they must look professional.
 I modified a small bracket to accept a hose clamp and bolted it to the existing charcoal canister bracket.

 Attach hoses inside the engine.
-During the final installation, I fabricated copper pipe (red arrow) to connect the PCV elbow breather to the filtered air source in the air cleaner assembly (because it looks better).
+During the final installation, I fabricated copper pipe (yellow arrow photograph below) to connect the PCV elbow breather to the filtered air source in the air cleaner assembly (because it looks better).